forestgrape/coronavirus/2_biological/virion_viability.md

 Some decay mechanisms depend only on the internal state and no extern factor is necessary.

 > ##### Self Decay
-> Self decay denotes decay depending only on the [internal state](#internal-state) which includes the temperature.
+> Self decay denotes decay depending only on the [properties of a virion](#virion-properties).
+The temperature is also a property of a virions, though it is usually determined by the environment temperature.

 * Temperature is both an internal state and extern factor i.e. the extern temperature yields the internal temperature.
 * Self decay always takes place except at extremely low temperatures.
 In the presence of extern decay inducing factors, the self decay is often negligible so just the decay caused by extern factors has to be taken into account.